Kalkidanalemaye/AlphabetSoup/README.md

 ### If you were to implement a different model to solve this classification problem, which would you choose?
 Why?

-I would choose Random Forest Deep learning.
+I would choose Random Forest model.
+This model is less likely to result in overfitting compared to neural network models.